AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: ZX-calculus rules

 \section{ZX-calculus rules}

-Here is the fragment of stabilizer-style ZX-calculus rules that we will make use of in this note, where $\alpha, \beta \in [0,~2\pi), \kappa \in \{0, \pi\}$.
+Here is the fragment of stabilizer-style ZX-calculus rules that we will make use of in this paper, where $\alpha, \beta \in [0,~2\pi), \kappa \in \{0, \pi\}$.
 All of these rules also hold when the colours red and green swapped.
+We also assume a meta rule that ``only topology/connectedness matters" \cite{CD2}.

 Noting that we haven't mentioned adjoints, we represent the transpose as follows:

 We will make use of the following simple triangle rules of the universal complete rules of \cite{ng2017universal}:

 These rules represent the fact that the triangle breaks down of unitarity, or equivalently, the non-preservation of unitarity, more specifically, given that the red spider states $X^{(0,1)}_\alpha$ are the qubit Z-basis states: \beq \left\llbracket \right\rrbracket = |0\rangle \qquad \left\llbracket \right\rrbracket = |1\rangle \eeq we have: \begin{itemize} \item Rules (T1) and (T2) show that the triangle turns orthonormal states into unbiased states. \item Rules (T3) and (T4) show that the inverse of the triangle is not equal to its adjoint. \end{itemize} This breakdown of unitarity greatly extends expressiveness, for example, for control operations where a basis can be used to switch between unbiased vectors.